katryo/MiniBond/README.md

 MiniBond is a very simple tool for reactive progamming in Swift using observer pattern.

-MiniBond
+The basic idea is came from SwiftBond https://github.com/SwiftBond/Bond

+## Usage

 1. Create a `EventProducer` object with the argument that is the real object you want to observe the change.
 2. Create an `Observable` object with a closure that is called when the `EventProducer`'s value object changes.
 3. Bind to the `EventProducer` with the `Observable` object by `Observable.bindTo(EventProducer)`.
 4. Then, when `EventProducer`'s value object changes, the closure is called.

-Here is a example.
+Here is a example usage you can find in the exemple project.

 - `EventProducer` object is `count`.
 - `Observable` object it `countObservable`.